 MINIMUM SHARE CAPITAL

 You will be needing a lot of money for a public company.
-A public company requires minimum share capital of Rs.
+A public company requires a minimum share capital of Rs.
 5,00,000.
-For a private company, the earlier minimum number of share capital was Rs.
+For a private company, the earlier minimum number of the share capital was Rs.
 1,00,000, but now there is no such minimum compulsion.
 Therefore there is no pressure of fund requirements.

 It is obviously not appropriate, for competitors to know about your business secrets.
 Confidential information such as executive compensation, legal settlements, and other essential information cannot be kept reserved in public companies.
 Such information is more secure in a private company.